 The government stands to profit handsomely.
 There’s a 57.5% tax built into each bag of weed.Photo by: Nathan Thornburgh

 The government stands to profit handsomely.
-There’s a 57.5% tax built into each baggie: the producer/processor pays a 25% tax, the retailer another 25%, and then the sales tax goes on top at 7.5%.
+There’s a 57.5% tax built into each baggie: the producer/processor pays a 25% tax, the retailer another 25%, and then the sales tax goes on top at 7.5% [as one reader points out, the cumulative effect of those taxes is actually even higher].
 But who among the opening day crowd will really become a repeat customer?
 Tony Yeaw, 27, sits in the sun, and sums it up brightly: “I’m here for the historical value,” he says.
 “I may never come here again.”
 Most people in line look like they might have a dealer or two on speed dial.

 Kirk, for his part, doesn’t think his shop will end the drug dealers, at least not quickly.
 “You look at the end of prohibition, and it took five to seven years to squeeze out the bootleggers.”